-Note: With the RDT and RSB transfer switches, it is possible to have two exercise settings (one unloaded exercise set at the generator set controller, and another exercise set at the ATS controller).
+Note: With transfer switches other than the Model RXT, it is possible to have two exercise settings (one unloaded exercise set at the generator set controller, and another exercise set at the ATS controller).
 If the exercise times overlap, the ATS exercise setting takes priority.

-If a Model RDT or RSB transfer switch is used, refer to the instructions provided with the transfer switch to set a loaded exercise at the ATS, if desired.
+If a transfer switch other than the Model RXT is used, refer to the instructions provided with the transfer switch to set a loaded exercise at the ATS, if desired.